Microsoft-LinkedIn deal may help advisors, but compliance fears loom

-Now that Microsoft has acquired the professional networking platform LinkedIn, it looks like the deal may benefit financial advisers, who increasingly depend on LinkedIn to grow and maintain their client base.
+Now that Microsoft has acquired the professional networking platform LinkedIn, it looks like the deal may benefit financial advisors, who increasingly depend on LinkedIn to grow and maintain their client base.

-First, there may be additional productivity tools in the making, which will help advisers capture the attention of prospects and current customers.
-Earlier this year, LinkedIn introduced a new feature, ProFinder, which helps its users find experts, including financial advisers.
-LinkedIn’s Sales Navigator also helps advisers target the people they want to become clients, and get introduced through their networks.
+First, there may be additional productivity tools in the making, which will help advisors capture the attention of prospects and current customers.
+Earlier this year, LinkedIn introduced a new feature, ProFinder, which helps its users find experts, including financial advisors.
+LinkedIn’s Sales Navigator also helps advisors target the people they want to become clients, and get introduced through their networks.

 ProFinder and Sales Navigator could be further strengthened by the Microsoft-LinkedIn relationship, especially if LinkedIn sponsored content becomes more visible to Microsoft users.
 The companies are expected to marry LinkedIn’s professional network data with Microsoft services, including the Microsoft Office Suite (connecting Widows, Outlook, Excel, Skype and other products) and the Microsoft Dynamics CRM platform, which would help professionals combine work and networking.

 Recent data also show LinkedIn is gaining traction with financial services firms.
 The Smarsh 2016 Electronic Communications Compliance Survey Report revealed that firms are using LinkedIn more often for professional reasons.
 Out of the financial services compliance professionals who were surveyed, 72% said their firm used LinkedIn in 2015, compared to 39% in 2011.
 Also, survey respondents said that when firm employees request permission to use additional communications channels for business, the most requested is LinkedIn, followed by text/SMS messaging and instant messaging.